cloudfoundry/cf-for-k8s/community/PREPARING-FOR-DEVELOPMENT.md

 ## High-Level Flow

-### Step 1: Do local development
+### Step 1: Do local development and make a component PR

 In the component repo (e.g. `capi-k8s-release`, `uaa`, `cf-k8s-networking`, etc. ):
 1. make changes and create a new Docker image
 1. tell your local copy of `cf-for-k8s` to use that new image by updating the image reference
-1. test that these changes integrate well (i.e. [deploy](/docs/deploy.md) and [run smoke tests](#running-smoke-tests))
+1. test that these changes integrate well (i.e. [deploy](https://cf-for-k8s.io/docs/deploying/) and [run smoke tests](#running-smoke-tests))
-1. commit and push your changes
+1. make a PR to the component repo following its contributions guidelines

 _(See a suggested local development workflow, [below](#suggested-component-directory-structure-and-local-development-workflow))_

 ### Step 2: PR those changes into CF for K8s

-In `cf-for-k8s` repo:
+Once the component PR has been merged, in `cf-for-k8s` repo:
 1. checkout `develop` and create a new branch
-    - If you do not have access to creating branches and believe you should, please inquire in the [#release-integration](https://cloudfoundry.slack.com/archives/C0FAEKGUQ) slack channel
+    - If you do not have access to creating branches and believe you should, please inquire in the [#cf-for-k8s](https://cloudfoundry.slack.com/archives/CH9LF6V1P) slack channel
     - Otherwise please submit changes from a fork
 1. If you are adding/updating data values (i.e. `config/values.yml`), please also add those changes to the `sample-cf-install-values.yml` file
 1. tell `vendir` about the change by updating the `ref:` in `vendir.yml` to the new commit SHA